 If you are allergic to ticks, do not try to remove the tick — kill it with a spray that contains ether.
 If it's your first allergic reaction, go straight to a hospital emergency department.
 If you have had allergic reactions before, talk to your doctor about how to remove the tick and whether you will need to see a doctor every time.
 Always carry your adrenaline autoinjector.

-If you have mammalian meat allergy, you will need to avoid eating any form of meat at all and anything containing gelatine.
+If you have mammalian meat allergy, you will need to avoid eating any form of meat at all and anything containing gelatin.
 Consider wearing a medical bracelet since you might also be allergic to some products used in hospitals.

 Tick bite prevention